Liebeck v. McDonald's Restaurants

 The Liebeck case became a flashpoint in the debate in the United States over tort reform.
 It was cited by some as an example of frivolous litigation; ABC News called the case "the poster child of excessive lawsuits", while the legal scholar Jonathan Turley argued that the claim was "a meaningful and worthy lawsuit".
 Ex-attorney Susan Saladoff sees the portrayal in the media as purposeful misrepresentation due to political and corporate influence.
 In June 2011, HBO premiered Hot Coffee, a documentary that discussed in depth how the Liebeck case has centered in debates on tort reform.

 Burn incident

-Stella May Liebeck was born in Norwich, England, on December 14, 1912; she was 79 at the time of the burn incident.
-On February 27, 1992, Liebeck ordered a 49-cent cup of coffee from the drive-through window of an Albuquerque McDonald's restaurant at 5001 Gibson Boulevard Southeast.
+Stella May Liebeck was born in Norwich, England, on December 14, 1912.
+On February 27, 1992, aged 79, Liebeck ordered a 49-cent cup of coffee from the drive-through window of a McDonald's restaurant at 5001 Gibson Boulevard Southeast in Albuquerque, New Mexico.
 Liebeck was in the passenger's seat of a 1989 Ford Probe, which did not have cup holders.
-Her nephew parked the car so that Liebeck could add cream and sugar to her coffee.
-Liebeck placed the coffee cup between her knees and pulled the far side of the lid toward her to remove it.
+Her grandson parked so that Liebeck could add cream and sugar to her coffee.
+She placed the coffee cup between her knees and pulled the far side of the lid toward her to remove it.
 In the process, she spilled the entire cup of coffee on her lap.
-Liebeck was wearing cotton sweatpants; they absorbed the coffee and held it against her skin, scalding her thighs, buttocks, and groin.
+Liebeck was wearing cotton sweatpants, which absorbed the coffee and held it against her skin, scalding her thighs, buttocks and groin.